ExitValue.ai

 Small Pest Control Companies (Under $1M Revenue)

-Owner-operated pest control businesses typically sell for 2-3x SDE.
+Owner-operated pest control businesses typically sell for an SDE-multiple range.
 A company doing $600K revenue with $180K SDE would sell for $360K to $540K.
 These are route-based businesses where the owner still runs routes, handles sales, and manages operations.
 Buyers are usually other operators or small PE add-on platforms.

 Established Companies ($1M-$5M Revenue)

-Companies with a technician team, office staff, and 70%+ recurring revenue command 3-4.5x SDE or 4-6x EBITDA.
+Companies with a technician team, office staff, and 70%+ recurring revenue command an SDE-multiple range or platform-tier earnings multiples.
 A $3M revenue company with $600K EBITDA would sell for $2.4M to $3.6M.
 The jump in multiple reflects reduced owner dependency and a recurring revenue base that creates predictable monthly cash flow.

 Platform Targets ($5M+ Revenue)